- About us

 Dome Camera Intelligent Video

-Samsung has an active tampering alarm feature to help protect cameras against vandalism.
+Our EX-SDI Dome Cameras have an active tampering alarm feature to help protect cameras against vandalism.
 It can detect if a camera has been redirected, obscured or tampered with, and can send alarms to operators.
 This is especially useful in installations with hundreds of cameras in demanding environments where keeping track of the proper functioning of all cctv cameras is difficult.

 It is also useful in situations where no live viewing takes place and operators can be notified when cameras have been tampered with.